itsallgonewrong/itsallgonewrong.github.io/index.md

 Designing and operating modern, internet-era services is different from what you might be used to, but it’s not rocket science.
 It’s the application of a few simple principles, a simple flow of work and some tweaked behaviours.

-This guide is designed to give you an introduction into new ways of working to support onboard into an ?OKR team?
+This guide is designed to give you an introduction into these ways of working to support your onboarding into you new team.

 ## When we say Digital we mean…